Tigers vs. Rangers Player Props Betting Odds

-Marcus Semien and Riley Greene are two of the players with prop bets for the taking when the Texas Rangers and the Detroit Tigers meet at Comerica Park on Tuesday (at 6:40 PM ET).
+Player prop bet options for Marcus Semien and others are listed when the Texas Rangers visit the Detroit Tigers at Comerica Park on Wednesday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!